RasaHQ/rasa/docs/core/interactive-learning.rst

 :desc: Use Interactive learning to continuously validate and improve the
        performance of your AI Assistant using machine learning based open source dialogue management.

-.. _interactive_learning:
+.. _interactive-learning:

 Interactive Learning
 ====================

 Rasa X provides a UI for interactive learning, and you can use any user conversation as a starting point.
+See `Copy to Interactive Learning
-See :ref:`improve` for details.
+<../../rasa-x/annotate-conversations/#copy-to-interactive-learning>`_ for details.
 This page shows how to use interactive learning on the command line.

 In interactive learning mode, you provide feedback to your bot while you talk